-To be sure, there are many challenges with sales during the Coronavirus.
+To be sure, there are many challenges with sales during the COVID.
 With the right practices in place, though, sales reps can still be effective.

 Now is not the time to fall off the map.
 Instead, use this as a chance to reach out and check on prospective clients.
-Let them know you are here to help them and can use your expertise to assist them during this difficult time.
+Let them know you are here to help them and can use your expertise to assist them.
 Listen to their issues and build a good report with them.
-Avoiding the hard sell while remaining visible is a solid prospecting strategy during COVID-19.

-While phone calls and emails are still an effective way to check in with potential clients, use a variety of mediums to stay visible.
-Staying active social media makes sure prospective clients can find you.
+While phone calls and emails are still an effective way to check in with potential clients, use various mediums to stay visible.
+In particular, staying active on social media makes sure prospective clients can find you.

 Rethink Your Angle